 - Financial aid office staff reconcile any discrepancies found between the Verification Form and the Institutional Student Information Record (ISIR) and make electronic corrections as needed.

-- If student fails to return any required document such as the verification forms and/or loan confirmation by the end of the fiscal year, no aid is processed and posted to the student's account.
+- If a student fails to return any required document such as the verification forms and/or loan confirmation by the end of the academic term, no aid is processed and posted to the student's account.

 - Any revisions that are made to a student's financial aid package due to the verification process are reflected in new offers on the student portion of the university internal computer system (The Financial Aid Center) and on the student billing statement which is updated monthly.